Table of contents

-Sustainable living, eco-conscious products, and carbon neutral services are all popular concepts in 2021.
-Customers and stakeholders are becoming more and more aware of the environmental impact their consumption.
-In fact, several studies have found that people want companies be more environmentally-friendly as well as their products and services.
+Sustainable living, eco-conscious products, and carbon-neutral services are all popular concepts in 2021.
+Customers and stakeholders are becoming more and more aware of the environmental impact of their consumption.
+In fact, several studies have found that people want companies to be more environmentally friendly as well as their products and services.
 But the line between Green Marketing and Greenwashing can be thin for some.
 Continue reading to know more about the difference and why you should focus on Green Marketing!

 Why should you consider Green Marketing?

 Green marketing, also referred to as Eco-Marketing or Sustainable Marketing, falls under the category of Corporate Responsibility (CR)/Corporate Social Responsibility (CSR).
 Generally, Corporate Social Responsibility revolves around how the actions and ethics of a business impact society, the economy, and the environment, and how they work towards having this impact be positive for the company, stakeholders, customers, and society at large.
 Green marketing is therefore a positive strategy to uphold a positive CSR when it comes to the environment.

 - Actively finding, and employing, ways to minimise the business’ environmental impact in terms of their workplace, supply chains, manufacturing, products, services, and packaging.

 - Using their CSR as a selling point for their business such as:

 - Educating customers on their recycled/recyclable packaging, their sustainable workplace processes, their low carbon footprints and similar.

 - 80% of Eu citizens believe companies are not doing enough to protect the environment.

 - 81% agreed that ‘many products claim to be environmentally friendly, but you do not trust this is true’.

 - 57% of global consumers are willing to change their purchasing habits to help reduce negative environmental impact.